Who we are

 Conceptual Garden

-The Cathedral grounds will form 14 garden rooms, telling the story of Christianity in the overall context of Manx history from the 5th century to the present day.
+The Cathedral grounds will form a number of garden rooms, telling the story of Christianity in the overall context of Manx history from the 5th century to the present day.
 Each room will reflect an epoch using:

 The gardens will offer interactive activities for different age groups such as the opportunity to walk a labyrinth, touch plants used by the apothecarist in the Middle Ages and wax-crayon rubbing of Celtic crosses.